 Additionally, recently enacted public laws reforming the U.S. healthcare system may have an impact on our business.
 The Patient Protection and Affordable Care Act (H.R.
-3590; Public Law 111-148) ("PPACA") and The Health Care and Education Reconciliation Act of 2010 (H.R.
-4872; Public Law 111-152) (the "Reconciliation Act"), which amends the PPACA (collectively the "Health Reform Laws"), were signed into law in March 2010.
-The Health Reform Laws contain various provisions which may impact us and our customers.
-Some of these provisions may have a positive impact by implementing reimbursement programs that reward providers for patient-centered, health IT-dependent activities (e.g., Accountable Care Organizations), for example, while others, such as reductions in reimbursement for certain types of providers, may have a negative impact due to fewer available resources.
-Increases in fraud and abuse penalties may also adversely affect participants in the health care sector, including us.
+3590; Public Law 111-148) ("PPACA") and The Health Care and Education and Reconciliation Act of 2010 (H.R.
+4872) (the "Reconciliation Act"), which amends the PPACA (collectively the "Health Reform Laws"), were signed into law in March 2010.
+The Health Reform Laws contain various provisions which may impact the Company and our customers.
+Some of these provisions (including Accountable Care Organizations and the Comprehensive Primary Care Initiative) may have a positive impact by requiring the expanded use of electronic health records and analytics tools to participate in certain federal programs, for example, while others, such as those mandating reductions in reimbursement for certain types of providers, may have a negative impact by reducing the resources available to purchase our products.
+Increases in fraud and abuse enforcement and penalties may also adversely affect participants in the healthcare sector, including the Company.
+Additionally, conversations continue in Congress around the Medicare Sustainable Growth Rate reimbursement model and possible replacement payment methodologies, some of which would further encourage the adoption of health information technology in order to satisfy possible new requirements tying the report of quality measurements to the receipt of payment through Medicare but which also currently raise ambiguity among physician populations and healthcare organizations.